taqitahmid3425/weather-app/README.md

 - Current temperature, weather condition, wind speed, humidity, and atmospheric pressure
 - Five-day forecast with daily weather conditions and high and low temperatures
 - Loading and error states for the data-fetching flow
-- Responsive layout suitable for desktop and mobile screens
+- Desktop-focused layout for exploring the API-powered weather data

 ## Built With